 But then, 25 years ago, stall holders faced a brand-new problem: supermarkets.
 Dozens of them appeared almost overnight, like sinkholes in a fragile mining town, snatching even the most loyal of customers away from the mercado.

-“Almost every unit was empty and it looked like this was finally the end for Cebada.”
+“I’ve been here for 52 years, but 25 years ago, almost every unit was empty and it looked like this was finally the end for Cebada.”

 Many stallholders held on to the hope that these newly globalised shoppers would one day come back to the market, realising the value of local produce bought from local people.
 But after everything that Mercado de la Cebada had been through, a few years ago it nearly went to join its Victorian ancestor in mercado heaven.